Genera1Developer/Project-Auto/README.md

 **1. index.html:**

 - Login form with username/password fields
-- Navigation to settings and dashboard
+- Navigation to settings and dashboard using JavaScript
 - Proxy status indicator
 - Error message display area
 - Connection status display
-- Sidebar to /index.html, /dashboard.html, and /settings.html
+- Sidebar to /index.html, /dashboard.html, and /settings.html using JavaScript
+- Must have its own CSS styling within the HTML
+- Must have its own javascript within the HTML

 **2. settings.html:**

-- Proxy configuration form
+- Proxy configuration form using JavaScript
 - Protocol selection (HTTP/HTTPS)
 - Port configuration
 - Authentication settings
 - Bandwidth limits
-- Sidebar to /index.html, /dashboard.html, and /settings.html
+- Sidebar to /index.html, /dashboard.html, and /settings.html using JavaScript
+- Must have its own CSS styling within the HTML
+- Must have its own javascript within the HTML

 **3. dashboard.html:**

-- Real-time connection status
+- Real-time connection status using JavaScript
-- Bandwidth usage graphs
+- Bandwidth usage graphs using JavaScript
-- Active connections list
+- Active connections list using JavaScript
-- Error log display
+- Error log display using JavaScript
-- User statistics
+- User statistics using JavaScript
-- Sidebar to /index.html, /dashboard.html, and /settings.html
+- Sidebar to /index.html, /dashboard.html, and /settings.html using JavaScript
+- Must have its own CSS styling within the HTML
+- Must have its own javascript within the HTML

 **4. styles.css:**